Meconium aspiration syndrome

 In most cases of meconium-stained fluid, the outlook is excellent and there are no long-term health effects.

-- Only about one half of babies with meconium-stained fluid will have breathing problems and only about 5% will have MAS.
+- Only about 5% of babies with meconium-stained fluid will have MAS.

 - Babies may need extra support with breathing and nutrition in some cases.
 This need will often go away in 2 to 4 days.
 However, rapid breathing may continue for several days.

-MAS can be seen along with a serious problem with the blood flow to and from the lungs.
+MAS can occur along with a rare but serious problem with the blood flow to and from the lungs.
 This is called persistent pulmonary hypertension of the newborn (PPHN).